Brooks377/Brooks377.github.io/index.md

 ## About Me

-I am a finance major at the [Lehigh college of business](https://business.lehigh.edu/) with a special interests in international relations and computer science.
+I am a finance major at the [Lehigh college of business](https://business.lehigh.edu/) with special interests in international relations and computer science.
 My time at university has been shaped by my desire to make complex financial concepts digestible; as it is my opinion that the public school system lacks adequate curricula for these topics.
 As an employee: I will use detail oriented analysis to identify inefficient systems and promote optimized solutions.

 ---